agektmr/Responsive-Resource-Loader/README.md

 4. access on a browser at [http://localhost:9000/](http://localhost:9000/)

+The demo is not publicly available as ServiceWorker requires SSL connection.

 # Inspect in DevTools
 1. access chrome://serviceworker-internals
 2. click "Inspect" of registered ServiceWorker